Canton Township Water System Demand Management & Storage Tank Implementation

 Charter Township of Canton

-Collaborative Approach Puts Community on the Fast Track for Saving Millions
+Collaborative Approach Puts Community on the Fast Track, Saves Millions

 The Charter Township of Canton, Michigan sought reduced water rates for its residents and asked OHM Advisors to study the economic feasibility of adding a storage tank to their delivery system.
 The township’s goal was to reduce the peak hour demand to negotiate a lower rate from the supplier, the Great Lakes Water Authority (GLWA).
 Our water system engineers analyzed the township’s usage and proposed multiple options to address the issue—with the township ultimately deciding to build a 2.5-million gallon (MG) tank sized for future growth.
 The township negotiated with GLWA to purchase a portion of its property on which to build the cost-saving ground storage tank and an 18-MGD booster station.

-Due to an accelerated construction schedule, the Charter Township of Canton was able to complete the required contract demonstration period (proofing) in 2017 rather than the expected 2018.
-This allowed the township to achieve lowered rates a year earlier than expected as well.
-In the first year of operation, the system saved the township $3.3 million because of lower wholesale rates from GLWA.
-The savings allowed the township to complete $1.8 million of capital improvement projects in 2018 that were initially slated for 2019 and 2020.
+Due to an accelerated construction schedule, the Charter Township of Canton completed the required contract demonstration period (proofing) in 2017 rather than the expected 2018, helping it achieve lowered rates a year earlier than expected.
+In the first year of operation, the system saved the township $3.3 million due to lower wholesale rates from GLWA.
+With the savings, the township completed $1.8 million of capital improvement projects in 2018 that were initially slated for 2019 and 2020.
 The storage tank will pay for itself by December 2021.

 Project Highlights: water storage design, water system modeling, drinking water, booster station